verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/logging-trait.md

                   </match>
 ```

-A ConfigMap resource, similar to the following one, will be created.
+A ConfigMap object, similar to the following one, will be created.
 ```
 apiVersion: v1
 kind: ConfigMap